-Linux tracks whether a process is running in user mode or kernel mode through the value in the \texttt{CS} register, but UKL is always in kernel mode (except for the normal user-space, which runs in user mode).
-So the UKL thread tracks this in a flag (\texttt{ukl\_mode}) in the kernel's thread control block i.e., \verb|task_struct|.
+Linux tracks whether a process runs in user or kernel mode through the \texttt{CS} register, but UKL-optimized applications are always in kernel mode.
+So the UKL thread tracks this in a flag (\texttt{ukl\_mode}) in the kernel's thread \verb|task_struct|.

-The UKL\_RET configuration option replaces \texttt{iret} after application code is interrupted by a page fault or interrupt with a \texttt{ret}.
-The challenge is that we cannot enable interrupts until we have switched from the kernel stack to the application stack, or the system might land in an undefined state.
-To do so, we first copy the return address and user flags from the current stack to the user stack.
-Then we switch to the user stack, and this ensures that even if interrupts are enabled now, we are on the correct stack where we can return to again.
-We then pop the flags, and then do a simple \texttt{ret} because return address is already on stack.
-We make sure to restore user flags at the very end, because restoring user flags would turn interrupts on.
-This has allowed us performance improvement while also ensuring correct functionality.
+The UKL\_RET configuration option replaces \texttt{iret} after the application code is interrupted by a page fault or an interrupt, with a \texttt{ret}.
+A challenge is that we cannot enable interrupts until we have switched from the kernel stack to the application stack, or the system might land in an undefined state.
+To support this, UKL copies the return address and user flags from the kernel stack to the user stack, switches to the user stack, and only then pops the flags (which might enable interrupts), and does a \texttt{ret} to the application code.

-\paragraph{Enabling shared stacks:} In the UKL base model, a stack switch occurs between user and kernel stack when transition between user and kernel code happens.
-To enable link-time optimizations, it is important to avoid those transitions.
-The UKL\_NSS configuration option involves changes to the low level transition code to avoid stack switch.
-While this works, it limits how UKL can be deployed because it breaks the expectation that different processes can run alongside the UKL application.
-To illustrate the problem, consider the case of an inter-processor interrupt to another processor for TLB invalidation.
-In this case, Linux stores information on the current process stack, which is a user stack if stack switching is turned off.
-On the other processor, some non-UKL thread might be running, which is interrupted by the IPI.
-Kernel will inherit that other process's page tables and then try to access the information stored on the UKL thread's user stack, essentially trying to access user pages that might not be mapped in the current page tables, resulting in a kernel panic.
-When this configuration option is used, required tools and setup scripts need to run before the UKL application runs, and clean up scripts, etc., run after the UKL application finishes execution.
+\paragraph{Enabling shared stacks:} In the UKL base model, a switch between the user and kernel stack occurs when code transitions between the two domains, limiting cross-layer compiler optimization.
+We have developed two configurations to avoid these stack switches.

+The UKL\_NSS configuration option simply executes kernel code on the application stack.
+With this configuration, while applications can run before and after the UKL application, the developer must ensure that other applications do not run concurrently with the UKL application.
+In the case of an inter-processor interrupt, e.g., for a TLB invalidation, Linux can store information on the current process stack.
+If the interrupt interrupts a non-UKL thread, the kernel will inherit that other process's page tables and then try to access the information stored on the UKL thread's user stack that is not mapped in the current page tables, resulting in a kernel panic.